 Both of the authors found their respective workshops to be very beneficial, both have endeavored to incorporate techniques from these workshops, and both have had success and struggles in the implementation of these methods.
 One aspect discussed is the development of learning objectives which drives lecture content and enables students to review their own mastery of the material.
 In addition, a specific active-learning technique that has been implemented by one of the authors in an engineering course is presented in depth.
 The approach involves working on a conceptually-focused quiz problem through individual work, group work, and class discussion throughout a class period.
 This method motivates the students to engage, discuss, and learn together actively as they work cooperatively with a unified focus.

 This reflection of the specific approaches to integrating appropriate learning objectives and active learning techniques into our engineering courses can provide concurrent perspective for other new engineering educators seeking to improve their effectiveness in the classroom and experienced educators looking for fresh ways to engage students.
 As a result of the authors’ experiences and reflection, a collection of tips for success in implementing specific teaching strategies is provided.

 Foster, Michael R. and Vander Werff, Justin R., "Techniques fromWorkshops on Teaching: Implementing the Concepts and Evaluating Our Approaches" (2011).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 21.